wixysam/PagesTest/docs/test1.md

 ---

-layout: defautl
+layout: default
 title: Test One
 navigation_weight: 1

 ---

 # Test 1
-This is a weight test.
+This is another weight test.